cloudevents/spec/discovery/spec.md

 ## Privacy and Security

-The CloudDiscovery API does not place restrictions on implementation's choice of an authentication and authorization mechanism.
+This specification does not place restrictions on implementation's choice of an authentication and authorization mechanism.
 While the list of entities returned from each query MAY differ, the format of the output MUST adhere to this specification.